Azure DevOps provides developer services for allowing teams to plan work, collaborate on code development, and build and deploy applications.

 What are Terraform Modules?

 A Terraform module is a collection of standard configuration files in a dedicated directory.
 Modules are intended for code reusability.
-In other words a module allows you to group resources together and reuse this group later, possibly many times.- Modules helps in organising configuration
+In other words a module allows you to group resources together and reuse this group later, possibly many times.

 - Encapsulation Configuration